kubevela/kubevela.github.io/docs/end-user/policies/envbinding.md

       type: env-binding
       properties:
         envs:
+          - name: test
+            placement: # selecting the namespace (in local cluster) to deploy to
+              namespaceSelector:
+                name: test
+            selector: # selecting which component to use
+              components:
+                - data-worker

           - name: staging
             placement: # selecting the cluster to deploy to
               clusterSelector:
                 name: cluster-staging
-            selector: # selecting which component to use
-              components:
-                - hello-world-server

           - name: prod
-            placement:
+            placement: # selecting both namespace and cluster to deploy to
               clusterSelector:
                 name: cluster-prod
+              namespaceSelector:
+                name: prod
             patch: # overlay patch on above components
               components:
                 - name: hello-world-server